feelinglovelynow/ace-graph-database/README.md

 1. Ace

-## 🙋‍♀️ Why Create Ace?
+## 🙋‍♀️ Why was Ace created?
-1. A graph is a natural way to store data
+1. Graph = Natural Data Storage
+    * Node = Neuron
-    * For example: Nodes = Neurons AND Relationships = Synapses
+    * Relationships = Synapses
-    * In other words, when we are remembering something (eg: Mom's, Yoga Studio) we are not joining tables in our brain (eg: All Users, All Yoga Studio's), we are just walking the graph, from one node to the next
+    * In other words: When we are remembering something (eg: Mom's, Yoga Studio) we are not joining tables in our mind (eg: All Users, All Yoga Studio's), we are just walking the graph, from one node to the next
-1. Other graph databasse require JavaScript template strings and do not provide lovely intellisense like Prisma or Drizzle
+1. So graphs resemble a natural, ancient and proven storage technique but before Ace no graph database offered lovely intellisense like Prisma or Drizzle
-1. So Ace is the union of a graph database with JavaScript intellisense!
+1. So Ace unites a graph database with JavaScript intellisense!

 ## 📀 Storage Options